 How the Channel Can Help Solve the SMB Cyber Security Challenge

-In today’s evolving cyber security landscape, small and medium-sized businesses (SMBs) are the most vulnerable segment of the UK’s digital economy.
 Like larger enterprises, they rely heavily on technology, but unlike their bigger counterparts, they often lack the skills, sophistication, and budgets to properly protect themselves from cyber threats.
 This is where “the channel” comes into play – a network of partners, including Managed Service Providers (MSPs), resellers, and technology vendors, who work together to deliver tailored cyber security solutions to businesses like yours.

-While the collapse of an SMB due to a ransomware attack may not make national headlines like the NHS WannaCry attack, or seem as catastrophic as the prospect of state-sponsored hackers taking down critical infrastructure, SMBs are easier and more frequent targets for cybercriminals seeking quick wins.
+While the collapse of an SMB due to a ransomware attack may not make national headlines like the NHS WannaCry attack, or seem as catastrophic as the prospect of state-sponsored hackers taking down critical infrastructure, SMBs are easier and more frequent targets for cyber criminals seeking quick wins.
 In fact, 99 per cent of attack attempts in the UK are aimed at SMBs, with attackers demanding ransoms based on the company’s turnover, making them more likely to pay.

 SMBs represent the backbone of the UK economy, contributing significant value through their intellectual property, innovation, and customer data.
 Yet, this wealth of invaluable data makes them prime targets for cyber-attacks.
-The fact is, UK SMBs are sitting on gold mines of highly valuable information which is extremely vulnerable to theft and exploitation by cybercriminals.
+The fact is, UK SMBs are sitting on gold mines of highly valuable information which is extremely vulnerable to theft and exploitation by cyber criminals.

 The challenges for SMBs go beyond just the increasing volume of cyber-attacks.
 Here are a few of the key issues they face:

-• Limited resources
+Limited resources

 Many SMBs don’t have the budget to hire dedicated cyber security staff or invest in expensive security tools.

-• Lack of expertise
+Lack of expertise

 Cyber security is a rapidly evolving field, and SMBs often lack the in-house knowledge to keep up with the latest threats.

-• Complex regulatory requirements
+Complex regulatory requirements

 From GDPR to industry-specific standards, SMBs are under pressure to comply with a range of regulations, which can be difficult without the right guidance.

-• Expanding attack surfaces
+Expanding attack surfaces

 The shift to remote work and the use of cloud services have expanded the potential entry points for attackers, making it harder to secure SMB environments.